Monday, February 9, 2009

 Immediately following her recital, Ana Elsner will answer questions about her poetry and her creative life, which spans half a century and two continents.

-At this event her book will be for sale by the Friends of the San Francisco Public Library.
-The poet will autograph copies by request.
+At this event Ana Elsner's book will be for sale by the Friends of the San Francisco Public Library.

 .